dali-lab/build/milestones/week05/high-fidelity-mockups.md

 ## Integrate Designs with Zeplin
 * Learn how to integrate your designs with Zeplin with this [handy guide!](https://medium.com/dali-lab/a-guide-to-zeplin-9b1c0dbef0b1)
-* Create your one free Zeplin account and ask your PM to add you to your project.
+* Create your one free [Zeplin](https://zeplin.io/) account and ask your PM to add you to your group project.
-* As soon as you get your first round of High Fidelity Mockups done, upload them to [Zeplin](https://zeplin.io/) for collaboration with Developers.
+* As soon as you get your first round of High Fidelity Mockups done, upload them to your team project for collaboration with Developers.